clinical-meteor/cookbook/cookbook/model-view-controller.md

 - **Blaze** - Interprets a View as a Javascript object which manipulates a chunk of HTML.
 - **Semantic-UI** - View is a specific set of CSS applied to a specific chunk of HTML.
-- **Browser** - Responsible for applying CSS to DOM, and rendering a View to the Viewport, according to CSS Media rules.
+- **Browser** - Responsible for applying CSS to HTML, and rendering a View to the Viewport, according to CSS Media rules.

 See the problem?
 There's no consistency.
 The terms Model, View, and Controller are **NOT** isomorphic and standard across libraries.
 They mean different things in different contexts.
 And that's the essential thing to understand when applying MVC structure to your app.